The tempered disk and the tempered cohomology: The analytic cotangent complex and the tempered convergent rigid cohomology

-In \cite{Vez}, page 58, it is proven that, in the algebraic geometric setting such a definition coincides with the classical Illusie-Quillen one: the free $K$-polynomial resolutions are cofibrant in the underlying model category.
+In \cite[page 58]{Vez}, it is proven that, in the algebraic setting this definition coincides with the classical Illusie-Quillen one.
+The free $K$-polynomial resolutions are cofibrant in the underlying model category.
 In particular in the case where $B_K$ is smooth over $K$, we do have

 hence, it is concentrated at level 0 and it is locally free.